Victor-GomezBlanco/Victor-GomezBlanco/README.md

-- 👋 Hi, I’m @Victor-GomezBlanco
+- 👋 Hi, I’m Victor-GomezBlanco
 - 👀 I’m an economist specialized in Economic History, Finance and Inequality.
 - 📫 You can reach me out at victor.gomez(at)cunef.edu